header-image

 Collaboration partners: www.neonataltransfusionnetwork.com.

-Within Sanquin we collaborate within the Hemocure group (proteomics) within the medical priority Bleeding and Hemostasis, and the Pediatric Transfusion group (Karin Fijnvandraat, Elise Huisman).
-We collaborate with all Neonatal Intensive Care Units (NICU’s) in the Netherlands, in particular with Enrico Lopriore (professor of Neonatology, LUMC) and Wes Onland (MD, PhD, neonatologist Amsterdam UMC).
+We collaborate with all Neonatal Intensive Care Units (NICU’s) in the Netherlands, in particular with Enrico Lopriore (professor of Neonatology, LUMC) and Wes Onland (MD, PhD, neonatologist, Amsterdam UMC).
 We have close collaborations with researchers from Oxford University, NHSBT, Karolinska Intitute, Boston Children’s Hospital, and Charité Berlin.
-Our NTN network is endorsed by the European Society for Pediatric Research, the European Blood Alliance, the European Foundation for the Care of Newborn Infants and the International Hemovigilance Network.
-I am a member of the ISBT clinical transfusion - pediatric transfusion subgroup, chair of the European Society for Pediatric Research Special Interest group on Neonatal Hematology, and member of the European Society for Pediatric Research Section on Clinical Epidemiology.
+Our NTN network collaborates with the European Society for Pediatric Research, the European Blood Alliance, and the European Foundation for the Care of Newborn Infants.
+I am a member of the ISBT clinical transfusion - pediatric transfusion subgroup, chair of the European Society for Pediatric Research Special Interest group on Neonatal Hematology, and am a member of the European Society for Pediatric Research Section on Clinical Epidemiology.
+Within Sanquin our group collaborates within the Hemocure group (proteomics) within the medical priority Bleeding and Hemostasis, and the Pediatric Transfusion group (Karin Fijnvandraat, Elise Huisman).

 Clinical studies at Sanquin